-Of greater concern is the ongoing condition of the buff ashlar sandstone, serious deterioration is noted surrounding the lower stages of the tower and to architectural detailing elsewhere on the east, west and south elevations of the church.
-Investigation, specification and repairs are necessary over the forthcoming quinquennium period.
-Stained glass is also in a good condition although some attention to the polycarbonate protection is needed that involves re-fixing and cleaning of individual sheets to ensure ongoing security and appropriate ventilation for the historic glass behind.
+The most pressing priority at St. Peter's is completion of the new heating installation, currently the nave and chancel are without a working heating system due to asbestos removal works carried out in 2022.
+Externally the ongoing condition of the buff ashlar sandstone is of continuing concern, serious deterioration is noted surrounding the lower stages of the tower and to architectural detailing elsewhere on the east, west and south elevations of the church.
+Investigation, specification and repairs are necessary over the forthcoming quinquennial period.
+This includes an appraisal of the church spire condition by a steeplejack.
+Roof coverings are generally sound and weathertight however there are repairs to action and investigation of the hidden back gutters to the tower and chimney stack.
+The stained glass is also in a good condition although some attention to the polycarbonate protection is needed that involves re-fixing and cleaning of individual sheets to ensure ongoing security and ventilation for the historic glass behind.